Son Byong-hi

-Yi eventually went so far as to call for Japan to take over Korea’s affairs ostensibly because he thought the arrangement would be temporary and beneficial to Korea.
-In any event, after Japan forced Korea to become its protectorate, Uiam began to distance Donghak from Japanese affiliation.
-Uiam renamed Donghak as Cheondogyo (Ch'ŏndogyo, Religion of the Heavenly Way) on December 1, 1905.
-He took concrete steps to modernize it and to extend its doctrinal concepts of Heaven's/God’s eminence in humankind.
-In September1906, he excommunicated Yi, who went on to form another branch of Donghak known as Sijeongyo (Sich'ŏn'gyo, Religion of Serving Heaven).
+In 1902, Yi returned to Korea.
+At Son's direction, Yi founded political organizations which promoted modernization and aid to Japan during the Russo-Japanese War.
+Yi eventually went so far as to call for Japan to take over Korea's affairs.

+In any event, after Japan forced Korea to become its protectorate, Son began to distance Donghak from Japanese affiliation.
+Son renamed Donghak as Cheondogyo (Ch'ŏndogyo, Religion of the Heavenly Way) on 1 December 1905.
+In September1906, he excommunicated Yi, who went on to form another branch of Donghak.

 In 1910 Japan annexed Korea.
-As Japanese rule became more harsh Koreans began to feel that the situation was intolerable.
-Finally in 1919, a mass demonstration was organized calling for Korean independence, with Cheondogyo, Christian and Buddhist religious leaders at the forefront of the movement.
-A Declaration of Independence was drafted and Uiam was the first to sign it.
-After reading the declaration at the protest, he was voluntarily arrested.
-Although the first phase of the protest was peaceful, it became violent and was brutally suppressed by the Japanese.
-Uiam became ill in prison and was released.
-He died at home in 1922.
+As Japanese rule became more harsh, Koreans became restive.
+Finally on March 1, 1919, a mass demonstration calling for Korean independence was held.
+Cheondogyo, Christian and Buddhist religious leaders were at the forefront.
+Son read the Declaration of Independence, which he had been the first to sign.
+The demonstrations were brutally suppressed by the Japanese.
+Son was arrested, became ill in prison, was released, and died at home in 1922.

-Life

-Note: Some details concerning Uiam’s life are taken from the official web site of Cheondogyo (Chondogyo).
-This is the renamed branch of Donghak established by Uiam as described below.
-Some of these details are not found in histories of the other major branch of Donghak established by Yi Yong-gu which was known as Sijeongyo.
-Instances of material differences are noted.
+Biography

 Early life

-Uiam was the son of the concubine of a minor official, and as such he was ineligible for government office.
+Son was born on 8 April 1861 in Cheongju, Chungcheong Province, Joseon.
+He was of the Miryang Son clan.
+Son was the son of the concubine of a minor official, and as such he was ineligible for government office.
 However, he was able to attain an education.
 He was introduced to Donghak by his nephew who was a preacher and he joined in 1881 or 1882.
 He devoted himself to the new religion and was said to engage in long recitations of the Donghak incantation, the 21-character Jumun.
 He met Haewol and accompanied him on a 49-day retreat.
-His ties to Haewol were strengthened when Haewol married Uiam’s sister after his first wife died.
+His ties to Haewol were strengthened when Haewol married Son's sister after his first wife died.